deep-stack/go-ethereum/statediff/doc.md

 Using these params we can tell the service whether to include state and/or storage intermediate nodes; whether to include the associated block (header, uncles, and transactions); whether to include the associated receipts;
-whether to include the total difficult for this block; whether to include the set of code hashes and code for contracts deployed in this block; whether to limit the diffing process to a list of specific addresses; and/or whether to limit the diffing process to a list of specific storage slot keys.
+whether to include the total difficulty for this block; whether to include the set of code hashes and code for contracts deployed in this block; whether to limit the diffing process to a list of specific addresses; and/or whether to limit the diffing process to a list of specific storage slot keys.

-### Subscription endpoint
+#### Subscription endpoint
 A websocket supporting RPC endpoint is exposed for subscribing to state diff `StateObjects` that come off the head of the chain while the geth node syncs.

 ```go